Participating in Clinical Trials

 If you are thinking of volunteering, talk with your doctor and the research team about whether a clinical trial is a good option or not in your situation.

 Questions to Ask Yourself

-If you are interested in taking part in a clinical trial, be sure to ask yourself these questions before making your decision.
+Be sure to ask yourself these questions before making your decision.

 - Have I gotten all the facts?